Sorting and Ranking of Self-Delimiting Numbers with Applications to Outerplanar Graph Isomorphism: Tree Isomorphism

-The difference to the standard approach is that we get classification vectors consisting of classification numbers, which were computed in different rounds.
+The difference to the standard approach is that we compute classification vectors consisting of classification numbers, which were computed in different rounds.
 To avoid a non-injective mapping of the subtrees, our classification numbers consist of tuples $(h_u, q_u)$ for each node $u$ where $h_u$ is the height of $u$ and $q_u$ is a number representing the subtree induced by $u$ and its descendants.
-Intuitively, $q_u$ is the old classification number from above.
+Intuitively, $q_u$ is the classification number from the folklore algorithm above.

-The same invariant as for the standard algorithm easily shows the correctness of our modified algorithm.
-The space consumption of our algorithm is determined by \begin{enumerate}[(A)] \item the space for traversing nodes in order of their height, \item the space for storing the classification vectors and the classification numbers, and \item the space needed by an algorithm to assign new classification numbers based on the previous computed classification vectors. \end{enumerate} We now describe $O(n)$-bit solutions for (A)-(C).
+The same invariant as for the standard algorithm easily shows the correctness of our modified algorithm whose space consumption is determined by \begin{enumerate}[label=(\Alph*)] \item the space for traversing nodes in order of their height, \item the space for storing the classification vectors and the classification numbers, and \item the space needed by an algorithm to assign new classification numbers based on the previous computed classification vectors. \end{enumerate} We now describe $O(n)$-bit solutions for (A)-(C).

-{\bfseries (A) Iterator returning vertices in increasing height.} The idea of the first iteration round is to determine all nodes of height $h = 0$ (i.e., all leaves) of the given tree in linear time and to store them in an $O(n)$-bit choice dictionary~$C$.
+{\bfseries (A) Iterator returning vertices in increasing height.} The idea of the first iteration round is to determine all nodes of height $h = 0$ (i.e., all leaves) of the given tree in linear time and to store them in an $O(n)$-bit choice dictionary~$C$ (Lemma~\ref{lem:cd}).
 While iterating over the nodes of height $h$ in $C$, our goal is to determine the nodes of height $h + 1$ and store them in a choice dictionary $C'$.
 The details are described in the next paragraph.
 If the iteration of the nodes in $C$ is finished, swap the meaning of $C$ and $C'$ and repeat this process iteratively with $h + 1$ as the new height $h$ until, finally, the root is reached.